Cardinal characteristics and countable Borel equivalence relations: Combinatorial properties and cardinal characteristics

-Thus we obtain Borel invariant properties for each of the ``quotable'' cardinal invariants $\frb$, $\frd$, $\frs$, $\frr$, $\frp$, $\fra$, $\fri$, $\frt$, and $\fru$, which we name with the same letters in a sans-serif font for convenience.
-It is easy to show that each of these properties is closed under containment and Borel reducibility.
+Thus we obtain combinatorial properties for each of the cardinal characteristics $\frb$, $\frd$, $\frs$, $\frr$, $\frp$, $\fra$, $\fri$, $\frt$, and $\fru$, which for convenience we denote with the same letters in a sans-serif font.
+We include both $\frp$ and $\frt$ even though $\frp=\frt$; these properties are defined differently and may not be the same.

+It is easy to show that each of these properties is closed downward under containment and Borel reducibility.
 This is proved generally in the next section, but we sketch here the proof for property $\sfp$ to illustrate the motivation behind the use of $E_\sset$ in Definition~\ref{df:list}.

 \begin{prop} Let $E$ and $F$ be countable Borel equivalence relations on the standard Borel spaces $X$ and $Y$, respectively.
 If $F$ has property $\sfp$ and $E\leq_BF$, then $E$ has property $\sfp$. \end{prop}